mohamedshyzeghori/WEBSERVER/README.md

 # WEBSERVER

-## Project Title: Web Server Implementation
+## Project Title: MULTI THREADED WEB SERVER

 ### Overview
 This project implements a simple web server in Java that can handle client requests using three different threading models: Single-threaded, Multi-threaded, and Thread Pool.
 The server responds to client requests with a greeting message.
 The performance of each model can be tested using Apache JMeter.